 Once again, one can estimate this equation on behavioural data and check whether β>1 for evidence of conformist transmission in Boyd & Richerson’s sense.

 IV.
-ANIMAL CONFORMITY
+CONFORMITY IN NON-HUMAN ANIMALS

 (1) Behavioural ecology

 Boyd & Richerson’s conformist transmission model has recently attracted a lot of attention in behavioural ecology (e.g., Pike & Laland, 2010; Nelson & Poesel, 2014; Aplin et al., 2015a, 2017; Battesti et al., 2015; Danchin et al., 2018; Lachlan et al., 2018; Ayoub, Armstrong & Miller, 2019; Brown & Lachlan, 2002), the domain of evolutionary sciences that studies the evolution of behaviour (Davis & Krebs 1984; Danchin, Giraldeau & Cézilly 2008).
 However, although conformity in humans rapidly attracted attention, it remained largely overlooked in animals for a long time, with the first studies of animal conformity being published in the early 2000s, more than 50 years after Asch’s studies.
 Although animal conformity is now becoming a hot topic, the junction with the domain of human conformity remains to be made to allow the full study of the evolutionary origin of human conformity.